nelsopet/Tree_Spectral_Library/README.md

 the script (3_crop_image_canopy_ROI).
 Each canopy is associated with three hand-digitized shapefiles: 1) full canopy, 2) illuminated-only branches, and 3) shaded-only branches.
-Cropping each image by the shapefile creates a set of images with 326 bands from 400-1000nm covering only the tree canopies that were hand digitized based on stem maps of known tree locations.
+Cropping each image by the shapefile creates a set of images with 326 bands from 400-1000nm, with each image representing the spectral profile of one tree canopy.
 Script (4_Parse_ROI_canopy_spectra) adds metadata to each pixel by tree species and outputs a spectral library in wide format.
 Scripts (5_Clean_image_spectra) and (6_Preprocess_viz_image) clean and process data to facilitate the visualization of reflectance data by species.

     /Scripts/2_Image_processing/Headwall/1_MSGC_extent.R
     /Scripts/2_Image_processing/Headwall/2_MSGC_get_trees.R